-MDE is using the IPCC Fourth Assessment Report (AR4) GWP of 25 for methane.
+MDE is using the IPCC Fifth Assessment Report (AR5) GWP of 28 for methane for a 100-year time horizon, and 84 for the 20-year time horizon.

 PERCENTAGE OF PIPELINE OUTSIDE OF MARYLAND

 The percentage represents the amount of pipeline that transmits the fracked natural gas from Pennsylvania to Maryland that is outside of Maryland.
 MDE followed the main transmission pipelines from Washington County, Pennsylvania to Baltimore, Maryland.
 This map is presented in Appendix C.